rekow/model-thin/README.md

 ### storing models

-Interacting with storage is abstracted into a common-sense set of async methods on every `Model` instance:
+Interacting with storage is abstracted into a common-sense set of async methods on every `Model` instance which proxy to an underlying storage adapter:

 - `model.get(callback)`
 - `model.put([callback])`
 - `model.del([callback])`

 Callbacks will be invoked with the server response after a successful or failed operation.
-Callback params should follow the idiomatic `(err, model)` schema.
+Callback params should follow the idiomatic `(err, response)` schema.

-Persistence is handled via an extensible storage adapter system and can be configured globally:
+Persistence is configured via the extensible storage adapter system and can be configured globally:

 ```javascript
 // Sets the adapter for all model types